CAAPIM/Cordova-MAS-SDK/CONTRIBUTING.md

 * Anything else that seems relevant.

 ## License
-By contributing to CA Mobile App Services SDK, you agree that your contributions will be licensed under its [license][license-link].
+By contributing to Cordova Mobile SDK, you agree that your contributions will be licensed under its [license][license-link].

  [community]: https://communities.ca.com/community/ca-api-management-community/content?filterID=contentstatus%5Bpublished%5D~category%5Bca-mobile-api-gateway%5D